Veracruz

 Coffee mountains, a rowdy port, and the son jarocho heartland.

-Veracruz is for travelers who want a Mexico that most itineraries skip: a loud Gulf port that lives outdoors, coffee mountains wrapped in cloud forest, and the son jarocho music heartland where fandangos still happen for locals, not tourists.
-It rewards people who like their culture unpolished.
+Veracruz is for travelers who want a Mexico that most itineraries skip: a loud Gulf port that lives outdoors, coffee mountains wrapped in cloud forest, and the son jarocho heartland where fandangos still happen for locals, not for a camera.
+It rewards people who like their culture unpolished and their seafood served without ceremony.
+This is a long state — a coastal ribbon that takes most of a day to drive end to end — and its faces barely resemble each other, so decide what you came for before you route the trip.

 Getting oriented